-In fact when I went into the War Plans Division, I found the War Department staff was wholly so antagonistic to the Air, you couldn't get a hearing on anything and things I took up, although it wasn't my job-I was just War Plans-that I took up with General Embick and General Craig, to have them do-and Craig would agree, but he had a hard time agreeing because I was new in the sense.
-I was junior to all of his assistant chiefs of staff and they were all bitterly antagonistic to the Air Corps, because they had slipped into Congress and gotten their thing.
-They were bitterly antagonistic to any large bombers and even Embick who was very logical would sit there and tell how ridiculous the whole thing was to think you could have a large bomber-where it could land, where it could do this, where it could do that.
-Of course, if you followed all that up, they would just be screaming heebie jeebies now.
-I had gotten the air fellows on the thing-but the prejudice was very deep so that when I went in as deputy chief of staff, damn if I found they hadn't done any of those things yet.
-Now they had been complaining-I don't know what they were doing-about the fact that they are losing the personnel in the Air Corps and they are being bought up by private industry.
+It was like when I went into the War Plans Division, I found the War Department staff was wholly so antagonistic to the air, you couldn't get a hearing on anything.
+And things that I took up, although it wasn't my job-I was just War Plans-that I took up with General Embick and General Craig to have them do, and Craig would agree, but he had a hard time agreeing because I was new, in a sense, and I was junior to all of his assistant chiefs of staff, and they were all bitterly antagonistic to the Air Corps because they had slipped into Congress and gotten their thing.
+They were bitterly antagonistic to any large bombers and even Embick, who was very logical, would sit there and tell how ridiculous the whole thing was to think you could have a large bomber-where it could land, where it could do that.

+Of course, if you brought all that up, they would just be screaming heebie-jeebies now.
+I had gotten the air fellows on the thing, but the prejudice was very deep so that when I went in as deputy chief of staff, damn, if I found they hadn't done any of those things yet.

+Now they had been complaining-I don't know what they were doing about the fact that they are losing the personnel in the Air Corps and they are being bought up by private industry.
 Well, I found the Air Corps was just losing everybody.
-They had a course which took about a year and a fellow who had graduated from the course would be offered a large sum of money taken by one of the big air companies.
+They had a course which took about a year and a fellow graduated from the course and then he'd be offered a large sum of money and taken by one of the big air companies.
 They wanted all sorts of people.
-I required when a fellow took his course, he had to sign an agreement to re-enlist for three years-two or three, whatever it was-as he graduated.
-So he couldn't resign and wouldn't be purchasable.
-So we kept the man.
-In other words if we trained the man, if the man wanted to take the training, he had to do this or he wouldn't get the training.
-I just stopped it right off the bat.
-Now they are talking about a lot of elaborate things.
-Well you don't have to have a lot of elaborate things.
+What I did was I required that when a fellow took his course, he had to sign an agreement to reenlist for three years-two or three, whatever it was-as he graduated, so he couldn't resign and wouldn't be purchasable.
+In other words, if we trained the man, if the man wanted to take the training, he had to do this or we wouldn't give him the training and that just stopped it right off the bat.
+Now they are talking about all kinds of elaborate things.
+You don't have to have any elaborate things.
 You can stop it in a second.
-And then your counsel says you can't prevent them from buying out.
+Of course, then your counsel says you can't prevent a fellow from buying out.

-Q. 4.
-The President and General Marshall both felt that the problem of how to approach the Russians on the question of their entry into the war against Japan must be handled gingerly.
-The President told the Joint Chiefs of Staff not to discuss the question with the Russians.
+4. The president and General Marshall both felt that the problem of how to approach the Russians on the question of their entry into the war against Japan must be handled gingerly.
+The president told the Joint Chiefs of Staff not to discuss the question with the Russians.
 General Marshall felt that the Combined Chiefs of Staff was also not the channel.
 It was agreed that the matter would not be discussed unless the Russians brought it up.
 Did this question worry you very much in December 1943?

-A. No, this question didn't worry me very much about the Russians there.
-Stalin stated what he wanted.
-And he did it.
+No, this question didn't worry me very much about the Russians there.
+Stalin stated what he wanted and he did it.

-Q. 5.
-What was your impression of Stalin at Tehran?
-Did he seem offensive in his manner of merely firm?
+5. What was your impression of Stalin at Tehran?
+Did he seem offensive in his manner or merely firm?

-Pogue: Actually is a general question as to your overall impression of Stalin.
+Pogue: Actually, is a general question as to your overall impression of Stalin.
 This was the first time you saw him, at Tehran?

-A. Yeah, he was a very [Something interrupted here and went to Question 6].
+Yeah, he was a very- [Something interrupted here and he went to Question 6.]